Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 A 12-hour train journey might sound like a nightmare, but it's not the same as a 12-hour flight.
 Regular stops provide structure and interest, and it's likely you will need to make connections in that time, which breaks things up in a positive way.
 Allowing extra time for connections means that interchanges can be adventures in their own right.

-B﻿reaking the journey overnight can be a good way to give everyone a break as well as spend time in a new city.

 ## **5. Add stops for lunch or overnight**

 A﻿s with any overland travel, the journey is part of the holiday.
 You can make this more intentional by incorporating overnight stops, often for no extra cost in your ticket.
 It's a good idea to break the journey for lunch and a walk around the area surrounding the station – dropping bags at Left Luggage can help with this.